Braces

 Foods you have to bite into – foods like corn-on-the-cob, apples, carrots, popcorn, lamb ribs, chocolate bars and crunchy cereal; these are notorious for breaking brackets and archwires.
 Apples, carrots and celery need to be sliced up before eating

 Chewing on hard things e.g. fingernails, pens and pencils, hair clips can damage braces and the teeth.
-Damaged braces will without a doubt cause treatment delays, so it is best to avoid breakages.
+Damaging braces will cause treatment delays and result in additional charges, so it is best to avoid breakages.

 Eating during the braces journey is tricky, especially at the start.
 For the first few days, your teeth and gums may be slightly sore, and you might not be sure what foods are easy to eat with your new braces.
 These are some examples of foods we think are best to eat with braces: